sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-Same test can be written in JUnit, using `@ParametrizedTest`, but it is far less readable and format of method is not
+The same test can be written in JUnit, using `@ParametrizedTest`, but it is far less readable, and the format of the
+method
-kept by framework:
+is not kept by the framework:

 ```java
 @ParameterizedTest